ps2homebrew/.github/pull_request_template.md

 - [ ] I reformatted the code with clang-format
 - [ ] I checked to make sure my submission worked
 - [ ] I am the author of submission or have permission from the original author
-- [ ] Requires update of the PS2SDK
+- [ ] Requires update of the PS2SDK or other dependencies
-- [ ] Requires update of the gsKit
 - [ ] Others (please specify below)

 ## Pull Request description